-It is recommended that an ecologist undertakes a pre-clearance survey within the proposed development area as per the Flora and Fauna Management Plan (ELA, 2021) to supervise the felling of the 12 hollow-bearing trees proposed to be removed to ensure the protection of native fauna.
+It is recommended that an ecologist undertakes a pre-clearance survey within the proposed development area to supervise the felling of the ten hollow-bearing trees proposed to be removed to ensure the protection of native fauna.
 It is recommended that the removed hollows are relocated to the VMP area for on-ground fauna habitat.
-Where the removed hollows can't be successfully relocated, nest boxes are to be installed at a ratio of three nest boxes for every one hollow removed.